HMAS Protector (I)

 |Machinery||2 compound surface condensing engines|

-In September 1913 Protector became a tender to HMAS Cerberus, Williamstown, and was thus serving at the outbreak of World War I, when she was sent to Sydney to act as parent ship to the two Australian submarines AE1 and AE2.
-On 28 August 1914 she sailed from Sydney as escort to the submarines and as a unit of the Australian Naval Forces assembled to capture the German New Guinea colonies.
-Following the surrender of these colonies on 17 September 1914, Protector remained at Rabaul as one of the guard ships until 4 October 1914 when she sailed for Sydney in company of HMAS Fantome.
+In September 1913 Protector became a tender to the colonial turret ship HMAS Cerberus berthed at Williamstown, Victoria and was serving in that capacity at the outbreak of World War I, when she was sent to Sydney to act as parent ship to the two new Australian submarines AE1 and AE2.
+On 28 August 1914 she sailed from Sydney as escort to the submarines and as a unit of the Australian Naval and Military Expeditionary Force assembled to capture the German New Guinea colonies.
+Following the surrender of these colonies on 17 September 1914, Protector remained at Rabaul as one of the guard ships until 4 October 1914 when she sailed for Sydney in company with HMAS Fantome.

 In July 1943 she was requisitioned for war service with the United States Army Forces in Australia (USAFIA).
-Subsequently she was damaged in a collision with a tug off Gladstone, while under tow en route to New Guinea, and abandoned.
+She was subsequently damaged in a collision with a tug off Gladstone, while under tow en route to New Guinea, and abandoned.
 What remains of the old gunboat is now serving a useful purpose as a breakwater on Heron Reef, Queensland.

 - A Warship for South Australia by Robin Pennock - published by Robin Pennock © S.A.
 2001